 Strike stops flights of biggest Nigerian airline, union says

-Workers unpaid for months by Nigeria's biggest airline went on strike Tuesday, halting flights and stranding thousands of passengers days before Christmas.
-Operations of Arik Air, which flies more than 100 domestic and international flights daily, stopped before dawn Tuesday, Ahmed Roland Maikudi, vice-president of the National Association of Aircraft Pilots and Engineers, told The Associated Press.
+Strike stops flights of biggest Nigerian airline, union says Workers unpaid for months by Nigeria's biggest airline went on strike Tuesday.
+Check out this story on USATODAY.com: http://usat.ly/2ibb9LY LAGOS, Nigeria - Workers unpaid for months by Nigeria's biggest airline went on strike Tuesday, halting flights and stranding thousands of passengers days before Christmas.

 |Title